 Ease of entry and exit: OK

 Baby changing station: yes

 Friendliness of staff: pleasant and helpful

 Notes: * Go to second traffic light after Cradle of Aviation, past LICM sign.
-Turn right into LICM lot. ** Multi-stall, handicapped accessible restrooms are located on each floor.
-A single-occupancy/family restroom is located on the main floor, near the ""Tot Spot."" *** Cafeteria allows outside food.
+Turn right into LICM lot. ** Multi-stall, accessible restrooms are located on each floor.
+An accessible, single-occupancy/family restroom is located on the main floor, near the "Tot Spot." *** Cafeteria allows outside food.
 There are some vending machines.

 Benches throughout allow parents, grandparents and caregivers to rest a bit.